 If you're a small business, charity or sports clubs, or meet other criteria, you can apply for a business rate relief or reduction

-Contact us and we can advise you of the reliefs and exemptions that are available and explain whether they apply to your business.
+We will always try to inform you when any change in legislation impacts on the reliefs and exemptions that are available to your business.
 This is a free service so please contact us for advice before paying for the services of a Business Rates Consultant.

 Any changes that may affect your entitlement to a current or pending relief award must be reported as soon as possible.